nathancarter/weblurch/doc-src/repo-migration-plans.md

 ## Handling experimental content

- * [ ] Create a Gulp build process called `experimental` that compiles and minifies all the code in the `source/experimental/` folder in the new repository, and copies all the results into a `site/experimental/` directory, having first deleted everything in that folder.
+ * [x] Create a Gulp build process called `experimental` that compiles and minifies all the code in the `source/experimental/` folder in the new repository, leaving it in that folder so it doesn't accidentally get committed to the repository.
- * [ ] Ensure that the HTML files in that directory correctly import the Lurch Web Platform from the parent directory (`site/`).
+ * [x] Ensure that the HTML files in that directory correctly import the Lurch Web Platform from the parent directory (`site/`).
- * [ ] Ensure that the experimental HTML apps in that folder still function (or at least function as well as they do in the old repo).
+ * [x] Ensure that the experimental HTML apps in that folder still function (or at least function as well as they do in the old repo).
 Commit.

 ## Miscellaneous

- * [ ] Update `lurch-embed.litcoffee` to function in the new space.
+ * [x] Update `lurch-embed.litcoffee` to function in the new space.
- * [ ] Since you've changed the `Api-User-Agent` of the MediaWiki Plugin from "webLurch Application" to "Lurch Application," check to see if your MediaWiki modifications on the other end are sensitive to that, and if so, update them.
+ * [x] Since you've changed the `Api-User-Agent` of the MediaWiki Plugin from "webLurch Application" to "Lurch Application," check to see if your MediaWiki modifications on the other end are sensitive to that, and if so, update them.
- * [ ] Add a README to the `main-app` folder, explaining that it is a half-built app that works well so far, but we're not yet making it live in this new repo because we're redesigning it and a lot may change.
+ * [x] Add a README to the `main-app` folder, explaining that it is a half-built app that works well so far, but we're not yet making it live in this new repo because we're redesigning it and a lot may change.
+ * [x] Add to the new repository a record of all changes performed on MediaWiki to get it working with Lurch.

 ## Migrating unit tests